 Understanding which species would qualify for listing under the Convention is a first step to deciding which would most benefit from listing.
 It has become good practice under the Convention that listing proposals are accompanied by Concerted Actions.
 The benefits of this approach are obvious: immediate actions to address the needs of species are put forward at the same time as they are added to the Appendices of the Convention.
 The missing piece of the jigsaw is the initial identification of which species would benefit from being included in the Appendices to the Convention.

 Accordingly, the list in Annex 1 of the draft Resolution may help Parties make decisions on which avian species are most in need of urgent action according to their migratory and conservation status.
-Parties may wish to direct their initial efforts towards those species that are considered by the IUCN as critically endangered or endangered.
+Parties may wish to direct their initial efforts towards those species that are considered by the IUCN as Critically Endangered or Endangered.

 Decisions addressed at the Scientific Council, the Secretariat and Parties are also proposed.